wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/zero-trust-endpoints/includes/protect-endpoints.md

 Organizations need to monitor and secure endpoints in a way that encompasses all the endpoints that are used by everyone.
 This means that your organization must be able to see and manage access to the endpoints that could be used to reach its resources.

-To achieve this, the organization’s IT team can carry out the following steps:
+To achieve this, the organization's IT team can carry out the following steps:

 - Register all devices with identity providers.
 - Require modern authentication.